-Tri-Central High School was built in 1970 with the consolidation of Windfall and Sharpsville Schools.
+Tri-Central High School was built in 1970 with the consolidation of Prairie, Sharpsville and Windfall Schools.
 The Elementary was built in 1982.
 The school district is rural and covers 108 square miles in northern Tipton County.
 Tri-Central student enrollments are approximately 320 in grades KG-5 and 430 in grades 6-12.
 We are located under one roof covering 200,000 square feet and 60 acres of land.

 At Tri-Central Community Schools each of our students is more than a number, more than a test score.
 Success is prevalent throughout our district and measured individually, student by student.
 Tri-Central puts your child first for safety, education and extra-curricular activities.